Python 2 has been EOL'd and is no longer receiving security updates. You can read more about this here:

 This is important if you want to run pip.
 Normally, pip attempts to install in the server's default Python system folder.
 This does not work since you do not have access to this folder.
 When you create a virtual environment, pip installs locally under your user, so you'll be able to install anything you like without error.

-You can then use pip to create a virtualenv and install modules.
+You can then use the pip command to create a virtualenv and install modules.

 After you install a custom version of Python, you should then create a virtualenv that uses this custom version.
-Once that's created and activated, you can use pip.
+Once that's created and activated, you can use the pip command.